University of Western Cape UWC Department of Earth Science

 UWC Department of Earth Science Department – See Details Below:

-The research facilities include geochemical, petrological, remote sensing/GIS, hydraulics and a 3D visualizing (Highly Immersive Visualization Environment) laboratories housing XRF, GFAAS, Isotope Analyzers etc.
+The research facilities include geochemical, petrological, remote sensing/GIS, hydraulics and 3D visualisation (Highly Immersive Visualization Environment) laboratories housing XRF, GFAAS, Isotope Analyzers etc.